 Daytime sleep disorder; Cataplexy

-Biller J, Love BB, Schneck MJ.
+Chokroverty S, Avidan AY.
 Sleep and its disorders.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 72.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
+In: Bradley's Neurology in Clinical Practice.
+6th ed.
+Philadelphia, Pa: Saunders Elsevier; 2012:chap 68.

 Mahowald MW.
 Disorders of sleep.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 412.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.